 Oh!

-These were (at least some of) the blocks holding me back from feeling as I wanted.
+These were some of the blocks holding me back from feeling as I wanted.

 4. I chose how I wanted to address the blocks: Was there a way I could feel my feelings and get more of the benefits and less of the harms?
 In this case:

-I wanted feeling my feelings to mean increasing my productivity and point me at what’s meaningful.
+I wanted feeling my feelings to mean bringing me into greater alignment with what I find meaningful.

-If my negative emotions were repelling others, I wanted to leave those situations.
+If my negative emotions were repelling others, I wanted to get away from those people.

-I wanted negative feelings to be good not bad.
+And I wanted negative feelings to be seen as good things, not bad things.

 Thanks to Stag Lynn, Kaj Sotala, Damon Sasi, Epistea Residency, CFAR, Anna Salamon, Alex Zhu, and many others for mentorship and support.